notacustomdev/dex/README.md

     -s, --cross-section reference cross-section in cm^2
     -i, --input input file: it contains the CDFs for the measured events (already sorted),
      one for each line, lines beginning with # are ignored.
 Spaces are not allowed!
-     The first entry must be 0. and the last must be 1.
+     The first valid entry is the total number of expected events, the second valid entry must be 0. and the last must be 1.
     -o, --output File into which the output is written.
 If the file already exists, the output will be appended as a new line.
       If the file is newly created a first comment line with the input parameters is written.